JujuAdams/SNAP/5.3/qml.md

 As mentioned above, SNAP's QML parser is not a complete implementation.
 There are two notable missing features:

 1. QML allows for JavaScript to be used to declaratively define properties relative to other properties.
 This sort of behaviour is far *far* beyond the scope of SNAP.
 SNAP instead parses in-line JavaScript as a string literal.
-2. QML allows for structs to be created "on" properties; effectively this assigns a struct to a variable on the parent.
-SNAP's parser doesn't support this, but can do in the future if [someone asks for it](https://github.com/JujuAdams/SNAP/issues).
+2. QML allows for structs to be created "on" properties; effectively this assigns a struct to a variable on the parent (rather than the child struct being in the `children` array).
+SNAP's parser doesn't support this but can do in the future if [someone asks for it](https://github.com/JujuAdams/SNAP/issues).

 &nbsp;